FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 This is what it should look like when you've set up your FusionAuth application.

-TBD image with application set up
-{% include _image.liquid src="/assets/img/blogs/dot-net-command-line-client/create-application.png" alt="The application in FusionAuth after it has been created" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/application-creation.png" alt="The configured application screen." class="img-fluid" figure=false %}

 Next, let's create a user.
 If this weren't a walkthrough, you'd have registration built out in your todo app, but I'm not going to build your entire todo app for you!

 Go to "Users" and add a user--I'm going to add "fornodebb@example.com".

-TBD image with user
+{% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/user-creation.png" alt="Creating a user in FusionAuth." class="img-fluid" figure=false %}

 Then associate them with the nodebb application by creating a registration.
 When you're done, it should look like this:

-TBD image with registriaon
+{% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/adding-user-registration.png" alt="Associating a user with the nodebb application." class="img-fluid" figure=false %}

 Phew.
 We're all done with setting up our FusionAuth OIDC server.
 One final reminder that all these instructions are FusionAuth specific but your user identity amanagement service of choice should have analogous configuration.